Surgery in Vietnam: A step by Step Guide After Booking

 Practical note: Business class or premium economy for the return flight is worth serious consideration for major procedures.
 Being able to recline fully, keep your head elevated, and not be jammed against a stranger for 8–16 hours when you’re post-op is not a luxury — it’s a medical decision.
 Factor it into your budget.

-Step 3: Arrange Accommodation (Week 2)
+Step 03: Arrange Accommodation

 This is not a hotel booking decision.
 It’s a medical decision that happens to involve a hotel.
+What you need:

-Proximity: Within 10–15 minutes of your clinic.
+• Proximity: Within 10–15 minutes of your clinic.
 Not “in the same city.”
 Within a short, comfortable ride.
 On day three post-rhinoplasty, you don’t want a 45-minute drive to your follow-up appointment.

-Elevator access: If you’re having abdominal, chest, or lower body work, stairs are a problem.
+• Elevator access: If you’re having abdominal, chest, or lower body work, stairs are a problem.

-Quiet room: Sleep is when your body heals.
+• Quiet room: Sleep is when your body heals.
 Street noise, hotel corridors, and room proximity to bars or nightlife will directly affect your recovery.

-Climate control: Heat increases swelling.
+• Climate control: Heat increases swelling.
 A room you can keep cool and dark matters.

-Recovery-friendly setup: Easy bathroom access, space to store medications and recovery supplies, a comfortable place to rest during the day.
+• Recovery-friendly setup: Easy bathroom access, space to store medications and recovery supplies, a comfortable place to rest during the day.

-Food proximity or delivery support: You need to be able to eat without heroic logistics.
+• Food proximity or delivery support: You need to be able to eat without heroic logistics.

 The areas to consider in Ho Chi Minh City:

 Who should make this call: Someone who knows both the medical landscape and the city.
 If you’re arranging this yourself without local knowledge, get advice from your clinic or a local contact who can tell you which neighborhoods make sense relative to your specific surgeon’s location.
+This is exactly what a good medical tourism concierge is for.

-Step 4: Arrange Nursing Support (Week 2)
+Step 03: Arrange Nursing Support

 Read this section even if you’re skeptical about whether you need it.